trendmicro/telfhash/README.md

 # Trend Micro ELF Hash (telfhash)

 telfhash is symbol hash for ELF files, just like imphash is imports hash for PE files.
+With telfhash, you can cluster ELF files by similarity based on symbols.
+This is particularly useful for clustering malicious samples.
+If a sample has no symbols, telfhash uses its call addresses destinations to emulate a symbol list.
+See [Resources](#Resources) section for more information.

 ## Installation

+### pip

+The easiest way to get telfhash working is installing it via pip:

+`pip install telfhash`

+### Manual

-### Requirements
+#### Requirements

 telfhash uses TLSH in generating the hash.
 TLSH must be installed in your system in order for telfhash to work.